No, you will be asked to state your preferred option only after the program commences.

 Your GMAT result is valid for 5 years prior to the commencement of study.

-You are only required to complete four sections of the application form (Personal Particulars, Academic Qualifications, Work Experience and References, and Test Information) and upload your C.V. by the application deadline.
-This process should take 20–30 minutes to complete.
-Click HERE for the sample online application form.
+You are required to complete the application form and upload your supporting documents by the application deadline.
+This process should take about 30 – 40 minutes.

-If your GMAT and/or English test scores (if applicable) are not available when you submit your application, simply indicate when your test scores will be available.
+If your GMAT/GRE and/or English test scores (if applicable) are not yet available when you are making your application, simply indicate when your test scores will be available to proceed to submit your application.
+You can leave out those documents for now and upload them as soon as they are available.

 Access our online application portal HERE.